Chapter 58:

 The rest of the walk was delightfully silent, the heaviness was between him and his thoughts.

-They reached a grave yard.
-A tall walls of shrubbery covered the fence.
+They reached a graveyard.
+Tall walls of shrubbery covered the fence.

-Inside she sat on a bench near the gate while he went inside.
-It was probably alright, sometimes he was able to stay in flesh even if he's not holding her axe.
+Inside, she sat on a bench near the gate while he went inside.
+It was probably alright, sometimes he was able to stay in flesh even if he was not holding her axe.

 She had a full view of the graveyard.
-Seems it was divided, each culture and religion had a part of the land with a wide respectful distance between each, and a plentiful of walking areas like the rest of everywhere in the land.
-It felt like a maze from where she was standing though.
+It seems it was divided, each culture and religion had a part of the land with a wide, respectful distance between each and plentiful walking areas like the rest of everywhere in the land.
+It felt like a maze from where she was standing, though.

 Many people entered, some with their cleaning kits, some with flowers, other empty handed.

-'Everyone have different rituals and traditions, but in the end they all had a loved one.'
+'Everyone has different rituals and traditions, but in the end they all had a loved one.'

 She squeezed the lemons and the snowman to avoid thinking too much.
 The shiny things in the sky soon became distracting enough.